MhmRhm/DotBashHistory/docs/_posts/2024-05-19-eat-git-part-3.md

 With interactive rebasing, you can specify a range of commits and an action at each commit.
 The command goes through each one and applies the action.
-I typically use interactive rebasing to combine my commits into one before publishing my work.
+I typically use interactive rebasing to combine my commits on feature branch into one before publishing my work.
 This way, as time passes, the project will maintain a clean history.
-You won't see commit messages like `Fix minor mistake` or `Rename variable` after a meaningful commit like `Fix bug report #6623`.
+You won't see commit messages like *"Fix minor mistake"* or *"Rename variable"* after a meaningful commit like *"Fix bug report #6623"*.

-In our example project, before publishing our *main* branch, let's combine the first two commits together (to minimize the chance of getting canceled).
+In our example project, before publishing our *main* branch, let's combine the first two commits together (to minimize the chance of getting canceled ;)).

 ```bash
 git checkout main